packagist/private-packagist-docs/features/integration-github-bitbucket-gitlab.md

 * Synchronization:
     * Keeps team members and access permissions in sync with your GitHub organisations
     * Synced repositories use the default repository permission on GitHub
-* Credentials: GitHub API Token
+* Credentials: GitHub API Token for GitHub OAuth App or an access token for a GitHub App installation
 * Webhooks: Code changes, releases, created repositories, team creation or member changes

 #### GitHub Enterprise
-* OAuth: Users authenticate on Private Packagist with their Bitbucket accounts.
+* OAuth: Users authenticate on Private Packagist with their GitHub accounts.
 Please contact us to set this up for the cloud plan or follow [this setup](../docs/enterprise/github-integration-setup.md) for enterprise.
 * Synchronization:
     * Keeps team members and access permissions in sync with your GitHub Enterprise organisations
 * Credentials: GitHub API Token